You’ve started to earn Membership Rewards points and you realize that a lot of your spending categories aren’t covered.

 While the 20% bonus works for most points, there are a few exceptions.
 This includes earning points on fees and interest, as well as bonus points earned in the AMEX Travel Portal.

-American Express also now prohibits earning sign-up bonuses for any specific cards more than once in a lifetime, so if you’ve had the card in the past, you will not be able to earn a sign-up bonus again.
+American Express also now prohibits earning welcome bonuses for any specific cards more than once in a lifetime, so if you’ve had the card in the past, you will not be able to earn a welcome bonus again.

 Also, make sure you are shopping at an American Express qualified supermarket.
 Anything not qualified in that list will only earn 1x points, as will any supermarkets outside the U.S.

 The card has a foreign transaction fee of 2.7% anyway, so you shouldn’t use this card overseas when there are plenty of other credit cards that don’t carry foreign transaction fees.

 Other Unique Features

 Below, we list all the other benefits available on The Amex EveryDay® Credit Card from American Express.